sparq-ai/search-client-js/README.md

 ##### Search

-`.search(...)` : Let's you execute search based on the defined text query and collection id.
+`.search(...)` : Let's you execute a free text query for a given collection id.

 ```
 searchClient.search(<text-query>, <collection-id>)